Become a Nurse Practitioner: How to Go From RN to NP

 Career Growth and Opportunities

-The U.S. Bureau of Labor Statistics (BLS) projects that APRN jobs, including NPs, will grow 40% from 2023-2033 — far faster than the national average.
+Nurse practitioners are among the fastest-growing professions nationally.
+The BLS projects that NP jobs will grow 46% from 2023-2033 — far faster than the national average.
 The aging U.S. population, greater recognition of NPs’ effectiveness, and the need for healthcare practitioners all contribute to this growth.

 More Flexibility and Autonomy